cnpryer/huak/README.md

 ## More

-See the [design_doc.md](/docs/design_doc.md) for more about the project, design motivations, and various architecture docs.
+See the [design doc](/docs/design_doc.md) for more about the project, design motivations, and various architecture docs.